markpattison/Fractals/README.md

 Show current parameters - P

-Save a picture to your "My Pictures" directory - PrtScn
+Save a picture to your "My Pictures" directory - Q

+## Building and running

+First run `dotnet tool restore` as a one-off.
+Then to run the app locally use `dotnet fake build -t run`.